Euro banknotes: Features for people with impaired sight

 As in the design process of the first series of euro notes, visually impaired users were consulted during the design phase of the Europa series, and their feedback included in the final designs.

-Plans of a redesign
+New series and plans for a redesign

-On 6 December 2021, the European Central Bank announced its intention to redesign the banknotes.
+On 6 December 2021, the ECB announced its intention to redesign the banknotes.
 ECB President Christine Lagarde stated in a press release that it was time to "review the look of [the] banknotes and make them more relatable to the public".

 A 19-member advisory board, with one member from each eurozone member state, was appointed and tasked with proposing a shortlist of themes for the new banknotes.
-After consultations with the public, a theme for the new notes will be chosen.
-A design competition for the new banknotes will follow, after which the ECB will again consult the public.

-The final decision on the redesign is expected to be taken in 2024.
-Plans for the timing of introduction, and possible phaseout of older banknotes, have not been announced.
+On 30 November 2023, the ECB announced that the new theme for future banknotes had been narrowed down to either "European culture" or "rivers and birds".
+On 31 January 2025, the ECB's Governing Council selected motifs for the two possible themes.